Macreat/DigitalDesingLR/devEnv/README.md

 # devEnv DIR

-development enviroment for simulations, verification, build modules, and work to deliver
+development environment for simulations, verification, build modules, and work to deliver